Financial aid - How to get funding for your College?

 Congratulations!
 You stand at the threshold of one of the most important and formative experiences of your lifetime: attending an institution of higher education.
 The process of getting into college is certainly more of a marathon than a sprint.
 The successes and failures of the past four years have all come to bear upon this moment.
 But whether you are still in the process of deciding where to apply or you are holding that coveted acceptance letter, your work isn’t finished; you need a plan for how you will pay for your education.

-In order to craft your financial plan, it is important to educate yourself about all the options.
+To craft your financial plan, it is important to educate yourself about all the options.
 Fortunately, students such as yourself have many to choose from.
-Once you have a sense of which options are right for you, you can begin to craft a plan for making those options become reality.
+Once you have a sense of which options are right for you, you can begin to craft a plan for making those options become a reality.
 Here are four options to consider right from the start:

 Find free money

 for just about every student, regardless of background.
 The challenge, however, is finding those scholarship programs that are right for you.
 High school guidance counselors, local community organizations and businesses, and online searches are the best resources for finding free money for college.
 To increase your chances of receiving an award, you should submit applications for as many scholarships as you are eligible.
 Just remember that you are not alone in your quest for scholarship money; expect strong competition, especially for larger awards.

 In the quest for scholarship dollars, it’s best to go into the process with an open mind.